 Extensions tab, to access standard or custom extensions which may be available.

 Query panel, to enter and save Cypher queries on a Neo4j database, and to run queries on a SQL database, CSV file, or a JSON or Gremlin environment.
-The SQL and CSV tabs include the Mapping Editor to create mappings that transform data in a flat CSV file or SQL table into a specified graph pattern.
+The SQL and CSV tabs include the Mapping Editor to create mappings that transform data in a flat CSV file or SQL table into a specified graph model.

 Transform panel, to transform graph data directly in GraphXR.